WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

     - and `C.types[$ft] ~~ func [] -> [t*]`

 - `suspend <tagidx>`
-  - Send a tagged signal to suspend the current computation.
+  - Use a control tag to suspend the current computation.
   - `suspend $t : [t1*] -> [t2*]`
     - iff `C.tags[$t] = tag $ft`
     - and `C.types[$ft] ~~ func [t1*] -> [t2*]`

 - `switch <typeidx> <tagidx>`
   - Switch to executing a given continuation directly, suspending the current execution.
-  - The suspension and switch are performed from the perspective of a parent `(on $e switch)` handler, determined by the annotated tag.
+  - The suspension and switch are performed from the perspective of a parent `(on $e switch)` handler, determined by the annotated control tag.
   - `switch $ct1 $e : [t1* (ref null $ct1)] -> [t2*]`
     - iff `C.tags[$e] = tag $ft`
     - and `C.types[$ft] ~~ func [] -> [t*]`